 In fact, they do.
 And they happen quite a lot.
-Here at Mancini & Associates Professional Law Corporation, we encourage all our readers to stay safe during the holidays, especially when there are so many potential hazards around!
+Here at Mancini & Associates, we encourage all our readers to stay safe during the holidays, especially when there are so many potential hazards around!

-Our best Sherman Oaks wrongful death attorneys have outlined five most common death causes that occur during the holidays and that many people may not be aware of.
+Our best California wrongful death attorneys have outlined the five most common death causes that occur during the holidays and that many people may not be aware of.

 If your loved one has from any of the following causes, seek the legal advice of a wrongful death lawyer to investigate the cause of death and determine liability (wrongful death laws may apply if the death was caused by someone else’s negligence).

 You’ve probably seen it coming, haven’t you?
-Yet, we can’t stress enough the importance of following all traffic rules particularly during the holidays, when there are so many drunk drivers on the streets of Sherman Oaks.
+Yet, we can’t stress enough the importance of following all traffic rules particularly during the holidays, when there are so many drunk drivers on the streets of California.

 Fact: over 140 DUI arrests are carried out across the country every day in the period from mid-December to early January.

-Being treated by an alcohol- or drug-impaired doctor is not unheard of in Sherman Oaks or elsewhere in Los Angeles, where many medical professionals struggle with substance abuse.
+Being treated by an alcohol- or drug-impaired doctor is not unheard of in California, where many medical professionals struggle with substance abuse.

 During the holidays, the risk of becoming the victim of medical malpractice increases dramatically due to higher stress levels among doctors, alcohol consumption at work, lack of skilled medical personnel (and many untrained doctors and nurses filling their shoes), and many other reasons that can lead to medical errors, and, in turn, result in severe injuries or death of patients.

 Fact: medical errors are the third-leading cause of death in our country.